How to Run a Successful Nonprofit Membership Program | Donorbox

 Make sure your members feel like your outreach is tailored just for them, so personalize your communication as much as possible.
 For example, use the member’s preferred communication channel and mention previous campaigns they’ve donated to or volunteered for.

-All organizations can organize events.
 Your resources will determine how elaborate your events will be.
 You might host a simple luncheon, a networking cocktail night, a tour of your facilities, or a big weekend getaway – anything that demonstrates the value of a membership to your participants and makes them feel appreciated.

-Engage members in the planning process, and don’t forget to ask for feedback after the event.
+Engage members in the planning process, and don’t forget to ask for feedback after the event!

-Examples of Successful Nonprofit Membership Programs
+Example of a Successful Nonprofit Membership Program

-1. Assata’s Daughters
+Assata’s Daughters

 Assata’s Daughters is a black woman-led nonprofit that helps and fights for its community.
 They have implemented a membership program for their supporters based on the members-as-donors model.